1Password/scim-examples/beta/docker/README.md

 ### Connect your SCIM bridge to Google Workspace

-If you are integrating with Google Workspace, use the `compose.gw.yaml` file to merge the Workspace configuration and create the additional Docker secrets needed for Workspace into the canonical configuration inline, and deploy the stack:
+If you are integrating with Google Workspace, use the `compose.gw.yaml` override Compose file.

 > **Warning**
 >
+> ⏩ This section is **only** for customers who are integrating 1Password with Google Workspace for automated user
-> If you are *not* integrating with Workspace, skip this section and [test your SCIM bridge](#test-your-scim-bridge).
+> provisioning.
+If you are *not* integrating with Workspace, skip this section and [test your SCIM bridge](#-test-your-scim-bridge).

+Merge the configuration to create and use the additional Docker secrets needed for Workspace into the canonical configuration:

 ```sh
 docker stack config \